 What would the Christmas season be without The Nutcracker performed by the world-famous Moscow Ballet?
 The company’s contemporary interpretation of Tchaikovsky’s 1892 ballet holds your attention even if you’re not a ballet aficionado.
 The tour stops in more than 60 cities in the United States and Canada this holiday season.

 A Christmas Carol

-One of America’s most famous theaters presents one of the world’s most enduring Christmas shows for the 2011 holiday season.
+One of America’s most famous theaters presents one of the world’s most enduring Christmas shows for this holiday season.
 Ford’s Theater in Washington, DC, presents an ideal setting for Charles Dickens’ A Christmas Carol.
-The ghosts of Christmas past, present and future mill about in a thoroughly modern production.
+The ghosts of Christmas past, present and future mill about in a thoroughly modern production adapted by Michael Wilson and directed by Michael Baron.
 It all takes place in a historic theater with a few ghosts of its own.
 (President Lincoln was fatally shot here on April 14, 1865.)
-Edward Gero plays the miserly Ebenezer Scrooge in a production adapted by Michael Wilson and directed by Michael Baron.

 There’s nothing quite like a good children’s story brought to life on stage at Christmas time.
-For the 14th consecutive year the Peacock Theatre in London revives The Snowman, the classic story about a young boy’s snowman coming to life.
+For over 15 consecutive years the Peacock Theatre in London revives The Snowman, the classic story about a young boy’s snowman coming to life.
 The 2 go on a magical Christmas journey, flying to the North Pole.
 Like the book, the theater production tells the story without words, deferring to mime, dance and music.
 The pinnacle of the score by Howard Blake is the hauntingly beautiful "Walking in the Air," the lyrics to which are the only words in the evening performance.